 10. Rincon de la Vieja National Park

-This park is on the smaller side at only 34,000 acres, but it encompasses three volcanoes – Rincon de la Vieja, Santa Maria, and dormant Cerro Von Seebach.
-Rincon de la Vieja last erupted in 2017 and is still very much active; you never know when it will come alive again.
+This park is on the smaller side at only 34,000 acres but encompasses three volcanoes – Rincon de la Vieja, Santa Maria, and dormant Cerro Von Seebach.
+Rincon de la Vieja erupted in 2017 and is still active; you never know when it will come alive again.

-This park, like all parks in Costa Rica, is home to abundant wildlife, including a wide variety of mammals and over three hundred species of birds.
-There are also volcanic vents and geysers in the park and numerous spectacular waterfalls that are well worth the hikes it takes to reach them.
+Like all parks in Costa Rica, this park is home to abundant wildlife, including a wide variety of mammals and over three hundred species of birds.
+The park also has volcanic vents and geysers and numerous spectacular waterfalls that are well worth the hikes it takes to reach them.